 Our team of highly trained, compassionate providers will oversee your care, following you through initial diagnosis, treatment decisions, specialized procedures, and follow-up.
 In regularly scheduled lung cancer conferences, your medical oncologist will review your case with other team members, including surgeons, radiation oncologists, pulmonologists (lung specialists), and additional specialists.
 Your specific medical condition is discussed from all treatment perspectives, and an individualized treatment plan is designed specifically for you.

-Because lung cancer is such a life-threatening disease, it is important to receive your care at a top-ranked center with a team of multidisciplinary specialists.
+Because lung cancer is such a life-threatening disease, it is important to receive your care at a top-ranked center.
 San Diego’s only National Cancer Institute-Designated Comprehensive Cancer Center, the Moores Cancer Center, receives patient referrals from throughout the nation.

 A New Level of Caring